The Philosophy MPhilStud course is a unique and intensive two-year programme – the only one of its kind in the UK.

-This unique programme - the only one of its kind in the UK - is dedicated to postgraduate study and research in the tradition of modern European (or ‘continental') philosophy.
-It will enable you to study in more depth and with a more intense research focus than the one-year MAs.
-You will be taught by the internationally renowned members of the Centre for Research in Modern European Philosophy (CRMEP), with their wide range of philosophical and interdisciplinary expertise.
+It is dedicated to postgraduate study and research in the tradition of modern European (or 'continental') philosophy.
+You will be able to study in more depth and with a more intense research focus than is possible in a one-year MA.

-The programme begins with a compulsory module on Kant's Critique of Pure Reason.
-You will then choose five modules from an extensive list that covers some of the foundational texts and thinkers of the modern European tradition (Kant, Hegel, Marx, Nietzsche, Heidegger) and 20th- and 21st-century philosophy and critical theory, including psychoanalysis.
+You will then choose five modules covering some of the foundational texts and thinkers of the modern European tradition (Kant, Hegel, Marx, Nietzsche, Heidegger) and 20th and 21st-century philosophy and critical theory, including psychoanalysis.

 This module provides students with a grounding in Kant's philosophy, through detailed study of the Critique of Pure Reason and its competing interpretations.
 The module presents Kant's critical project as an historical and conceptual basis for the understanding of subsequent European philosophy as a whole.